-- Assets classified as "held-to-maturity" investments; - Loans and receivables.
+- Assets classified as "held-to-maturity" investments. - Loans and receivables.

 These assets measured at amortised cost in the IFRS balance sheet are remeasured at fair value in the Solvency II balance sheet.
-The fair value in the Solvency II balance sheet is consistent with that presented in the notes to the consolidated IFRS balance sheet.
+The fair value of these assets is consistent with the values presented in the notes to the IFRS balance sheet.